zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user_role.rst

     view_only
-      Option item only for :literal:`task`\ : Indicates whether the task's view-only version is subject of the permission.
-Only certain tasks have a view-only version.
+      Option item only for :literal:`task`\ : Indicates whether the task's view\-only version is subject of the permission.
+Only certain tasks have a view\-only version.
 Default: true.

       | **required**: False
       | **type**: bool